 Along the front there are a good number of eating places, including The Bean & Leaf, The Green Shutter, Room, and The Bagel Basket.
 There are coffee shops, ice cream vendors, an award winning fish & chip shop, and hundreds of seats, and grass areas where you can sit and admire the fabulous views across to Cumbrae and Arran.

 To celebrate the Scots victory, Largs has an annual Viking Festival, usually in August or September, and it attracts visitors in large numbers.
 Facilities in the Vikingar include a swimming pool, putting green, cinema, cafe and gift shop.
-By the way, the award winning fish & chip shop I mentioned earlier is called “The Viking”.
+BY THE WAY….

-Also on the Southside is the impressive Kelburn Castle and Country Centre, a great day out with lots of activities, mainly for the kids.
+Also on the Southside is the impressive Kelburn Castle and Country Centre, a great family day out with lots of activities, mainly for the kids.
 There’s the castle, adventure playground, walled garden, horse riding, marine assault course, and woodland walks.

+Largs is ideal for a cheap day trip, with a Marina, sailing and watersports, and three golf courses, two bowling clubs, and Inverclyde Sports Centre.
 Although most Scots just go for a Largs day trip, the town is very popular as a holiday destination with visitors from other parts of the UK, and from abroad.
 There are plenty of good guest houses and B & Bs in the town, and it’s also a good base for exploring the surrounding area.